wallacegibbon/e-language-compiler/README.md

 A simple Vim plugin is inside this project.
 Install it by copying it to the certain directory:

+> This plugin only provide syntax highlighting yet.

 ```sh
 mkdir -p ~/.vim/pack/my/start/
 cp -r ./misc/elang.vim/ ~/.vim/pack/my/start/